jmealy/eth-balance-checker/README.md

 # Ethereum Balance Checker

 A full-stack application that allows users to check Ethereum token balances for any given address.
+Balances will be shown for ETH, USDC, and LINK on Ethereum mainnet.
 Built with React, TypeScript, and Express.

 ## Project Structure